dbough/DannyChoo.com-Post-Scraper/README.md

 -----
 - You can adjust the number of archive pages scanned by updating the `PAGE_DEPTH` global variable in dc_include.php.
 The default is 1, however there are (at the time of this writing) at least 179 pages.
 - The more archive pages you scan at a time, the longer this script will take.
 There are nearly 6000 posts - it could take a few hours to parse them all.
 If you don't mind waiting, I'd set the `PAGE_DEPTH` variable to the max number of pages, run the script, and walk away.
 After you have them all, change the `PAGE_DEPTH` to 1 and run the script once per day.
+- I'm in the middle of creating an RESTful API so you can get this data via HTTP.
+Check out `http://dc-api.gopagoda.com/api/v1/latest` for an example.
+(This could change at anytime!)